minter/rod_the_bot/README.md

 ### TEAM_HASHTAGS

 This setting controls the hashtags that will be added to each post.
 You can add as many as you want, but they must be separated by spaces.
-You can use this if your team has official hashtags that you would like to include.
+You can use this if your team has official hashtags that you would like to include on every post.

 ### WEB_PORT